home-assistant/home-assistant.io/source/_components/timer.markdown

 #### {% linkable_title Service `timer.pause` %}

 Pause a running timer.
 This will retain the remaining duration for later continuation.
-A `timer.paused` event will be fired.

 | Service data attribute | Optional | Description |
 | ---------------------- | -------- | ----------- |